 Her passion for serving vulnerable populations and the health and wellness of communities at large led her to earn her degree in Community Health Education at Hunter College in NYC.
 She holds certifications in suicide prevention as a Master ASIST Trainer – Applied Suicide Intervention Skills Training and a QPR (Question, Persuade, Refer) Trainer.
 She also holds certifications in Bereavement Counseling, Field Traumatologist, and Health Education Specialist.

-Julie will tell you she is most passionate about people sharing their stories and assisting them in revealing their strengths to live their best life.
+Julie will tell you she is most passionate about individuals sharing their stories and assisting them in revealing their strengths to live their best life.

-Julie resides in Sheboygan Falls with her husband Todd and their children Sam, Malayna, and Simone.
+Julie resides in Sheboygan Falls with her tribe.
 In her free time, she enjoys grounding herself in nature, live music, and playing wildly competitive board games with her family.